What Is Science Fiction?

 The Justifications of Contemporary Art

-The thesis to be set out here is the following: many works of current art present themselves wrapped in the text of their own justification — in the catalogue text in which they are embedded — as though they were necessarily tied to it, when in reality the work itself, in its material-conceptual formality, need not refer to that text … Read more →
+The thesis to be set out here is the following: many works of current art present themselves wrapped in the text of their own justification — the catalogue text in which they are embedded — as though they were tied to it of necessity, when in reality the work itself, in its material-conceptual form, need not refer to that text … Read more →

 Sketch of a Poetics: The Control of Inertias

-Inertia is understood here in a sense close to that proposed by Newtonian physics in its first law, which we take as known.
-We apply this sense to any process or material state indifferent to the subject’s intentions and prior to their operations.
-As an example: a block of raw stone confronted by a sculptor is an inertia.
-The successive … Read more →
+Inertia is understood here in a sense close to the one set out by Newtonian physics in its first law, which we take as known.
+We apply this sense to any process or material state indifferent to the subject’s intentions and prior to his operations.
+As an example: a block of raw stone confronted by a sculptor is an inertia. … Read more →

 The Perennial Tradition Does Not Exist